PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 #### Invariant

 - The number of jobs.
-- The configuration of each job.
+- The resource configuration of each job, other than:
+  1. each autoscaling job asks for 2 - 60 trainers, and
+  1. each non-autoscaling job asks for 60 trainers.
-- The submission time for each job.
+- The submission time of each job.

 #### Experiment Steps

-1. With autoscaling turned off, submit the training jobs over predefined submission delay between each job.
+1. With autoscaling turned off, submit the training jobs with 10 seconds delay between each job.
-1. With autoscaling turned on, submit the training jobs over predefined submission delay between each job.
+1. With autoscaling turned on, submit the training jobs with 10 seconds delay between each job.

-#### Experiment Result Example:
+#### Experiment Result

 - Autoscaling OFF